Post

 1

-$ sudo hostnamectl set-hostname kdc.example.com
+sudo hostnamectl set-hostname kdc.example.com

 1

-$ sudo apt install -y krb5-kdc krb5-admin-server
+sudo apt install -y krb5-kdc krb5-admin-server

-• Default realm: set it to EXAMPLE.COM (in caps)
+• Default realm: EXAMPLE.COM

-• Kerberos Servers: kdc.example.com
+• Kerberos server: kdc.example.com

-• Administrative Server: kdc.example.com
+• Admin server: kdc.example.com

 1